CPB FAQ

 Learn more here.

 PBS is a private, nonprofit media enterprise owned by its member public television stations.
 PBS distributes programming to approximately 350 locally controlled and operated public television stations across the country.
 It is funded principally by these member stations, distribution revenue, and underwriting support.
-CPB provides direct grant support to PBS for national content and for the infrastructure that distributes content and emergency alerts from PBS to public television stations.
+CPB provides direct grant support to PBS for some of its national content and for the infrastructure that distributes content and emergency alerts from PBS to public television stations.

 NPR is an independent, nonprofit membership organization of separately licensed and operated public radio stations across the United States.
 NPR produces and distributes news, information, and cultural programming across broadcast and digital platforms.
 It has more than 1,000 member and affiliate stations.
 NPR is principally funded by member stations, distribution services, underwriting and institutional grants, and individual contributions.
 CPB provides direct grant support to NPR for its international reporting bureaus and for the infrastructure that distributes content from NPR and other national public radio producers to every public radio station.